 A mediastinal lymph node biopsy can help doctors to

-Is a mediastinal lymphadenopathy biopsy safe?
+Is a mediastinal lymphadenopathy biopsy safe and beneficial?

 Mediastinal lymph biopsies are often performed using non-invasive techniques, which pose fewer risks to the patient.
 However, any surgical procedure comes with at least minor risks.
 The risks associated with mediastinal lymph node biopsy include: